 We do not recommend bringing your pets, however they are allowed.

 All pets are to remain on a leash and in your immediate campsite area only.
 Absolutely no pets are allowed on Main Street of the Big Valley Jamboree Site, or concert areas.
-Panhandle Productions LP will not be held responsible for any injuries or damages your pet may cause to others or their property.
+Big Valley Jamboree will not be held responsible for any injuries or damages your pet may cause to others or their property.

 Please remember to clean up after your pets.